You are here

-Make Your GSA Transgender & Gender Nonconforming Inclusive
+Make Your GSA Transgender and Gender Nonconforming Inclusive

 Being inclusive means that your student club and its members commit to an ongoing process of education.
 Your club will need to make an effort to ensure that its activities and advocacy efforts are inclusive of transgender and gender nonconforming people and issues.